Spreewald is the perfect nature getaway and makes a wonderful day trip from Berlin.

 Go Punting in Spreewald (a perfect day trip activity)

 There are a few different options for punting on your day trip.
-I guess which one you decide on depends on your budget and how long you have to spend in Lubbenau/Spreewald.
+The one you decide on will depend on your budget and how long you have to spend in Lubbenau/Spreewald.

 - 2-hour punting trip